 The establishment of the Programme was authorised by the resolution of the Board of Directors of the Issuer passed on 15 April 2015 which is valid and effective at the date hereof.
-The increase of the maximum aggregate nominal amount of the Programme was authorised by the resolution of the Board of Directors of the Issuer passed on 29 April 2020 which is valid and effective at the date hereof.
 The Issuer has obtained or will obtain from time to time all necessary consents, approvals and authorisations in connection with the issue and performance of the Notes.